apache/incubator-heron/website/content/docs/developers/troubleshooting.md

 instance is a single JVM process and user code is called from the main thread, it is possible that execution is stuck in `execute` method.

+*What to do* -

+1. Check logs for one of the concerned instances.
+If `open` (in a spout) or `prepare` (in a bolt) method is not completed, check the code logic to see why the method is not completed.

+2. Check the code logic if there is any deadlock in a bolt's `execute` or a spout's `nextTuple`, `ack` or `fail` methods.
+These methods should be non-blocking.

 #### 5. There is backpressure from internal bolt

-We call a bolt internal if it does not talk to anything external to topology.
+We call a bolt internal if it does not talk to any external servive.
 For example, the last bolt might be talking to some database to write its results, and would not be called an internal bolt.

 This is invariably due to lack of resources given to this bolt.
-Increasing parallelism or RAM (based on code logic), the issue can be solved.
+Increasing parallelism or RAM (based on code logic) can solve the issue.

 #### 6. There is backpressure from external bolt

-By the same definition as above, an external bolt is the one which is writing data to external databases.
+By the same definition as above, an external bolt is the one which is accessing an external service.
 It might still be emitting data downstream.

 *Possible Cause 1* - External service is slowing down this bolt.

+*What to do* -

+1. Check if the external service is the bottleneck, and see if adding resources to it can solve it.

-*What to do* - Apart from handling resource logistics for external services, changing bolt logic to tune caching vs write rate can make a difference.
+2. Sometimes, changing bolt logic to tune caching vs write rate can make a difference.

 *Possible Cause 2* - Resource crunch for this bolt, just like an internal bolt above.

-### How to tune a topology

-This section briefly outlines some of the basic steps to tune a topology.
-Note that tuning is hard and can take multiple iterations.

-Although there are tons of configurations and parameters that can increase the efficiency of topology in terms of throughput and latency, this section does not cover all of them.
-The parameters being considered here are:

-1. Container RAM
-2. Container CPU
-3. Component RAMs
-4. Component Parallelisms
-5. Number of Containers

-#### Steps:

-1. Launch the topology with an initial estimate of resources.
-These can be based on input data size, component logic, or experience from another working topology.

-2. Resolve any backpressure issues by increasing the parallelism or container RAM, or CPU, or appropriately if backpressure is due to an external service.

-3. Make sure there is no spout lag.
-In steady state, the topology should be able to read the whole of data.

-4. Repeat steps 2 and 3 until there is no backpressure and no spout lag.

-5. By now, the CPU usage and RAM usage are stable.
-Based on daily of weekly data trends, leave appropriate room for usage spikes, and cut down the rest of the unused resources allocated to topology.

-While these steps seem simple, it might take some time to get the topology to its optimal usage.
-Below are some of the tips that can be helpful during tuning or in general.

-#### Tips:

-1. If component RAMs for all the components is provided, that will the RAM assigned to those instances.
-Use this configuration according to their functionality to save of resources.
-By default, every instance is assigned 1GB of RAM, which can be higher that what it requires.
-Note that if container RAM is specified, after setting aside some RAM for internal components of Heron, rest of it is equally divided among all the instances present in the container.

-2. A memory intensive operation in bolts can result in GC issues.
-Be aware of objects that might enter old generation, and cause memory starvation.

-3. You can use `Scheme`s in spouts to sample down the data.
-This can helpful when dealing with issues if writing to external services, or just trying to get an early estimate of usage without utilizing much resources.
-Note that this would still require 100% resource usage in spouts.
+*What to do* -

+1. This should be handled in the same was as internal bolt - by increasing the parallelism or RAM for the component.